What is Remortgaging?

 Read Karen’s story…

-Do I need a good credit score to Remortgage?
+Do I need a good credit score to remortgage?

 When applying to remortgage, a new lender will be sure to check your credit score before offering you a rate.
 Your eligibility for a good remortgage deal will depend on the results of this initial score.